RavensbourneWebMedia/MagazineMashUp/session 9/readme.md

 In your dashboard, go to Settings > General.
 Set your title.

-In `header.php`, change the contents of the title tag and main h1 tag to this code:
+In header.php, change the contents of the title tag and main h1 tag to this code:

 ``` <?php echo get_bloginfo( 'name' ); ?>
 ```